kaneoriley/bunyan/README.md

 Have a look at [COMPARISON.md](COMPARISON.md) for a quick benchmark comparison demonstrating the speed of Bunyan

-A short summary is that Bunyan is about 20% faster and has 4% of the method count when compared to Logback.
+A short summary is that Bunyan is about 50% faster at runtime and has 4% of the method count when compared to Logback.

 ## Configuration